alankrantas/alankrantas.github.io/README.md

 | `yarn docker-run`   | Run the Docker container and open `http://localhost:8080`.     |
 | `yarn docker-stop`  | Stop the Docker container.                                     |
 | `yarn docker`       | `yarn docker-build` + `yarn docker-run`                        |

+### Build Timestamp

+The Docker build and Github CD Workflow will generate a timestamp under `/static/website/build.json` in the production, which will be read by footer component.

+### Easter Egg

+See what would happen if you try to access an invalid path. :)